 Winters are long and dry, typical for the Kazakh steppe.

 It stays cold from November to March, then heats up through spring and in summer can be pretty roasting with temperatures up in the 30s at times.

 As a result of the inhospitable climate, buildings are constructed to keep people cool/warm as the seasons demand, and the scale of Astana means that in the least clement months people tend to drive everywhere rather than be out and about on foot.

 How to get to and travel around Astana?

 For all of its ostentatious gigantism in the form of architecture the Nur-Sultan Nazarbayev International Airport (useful in pub quizzes for an ‘airports named after living people’ category perhaps?) is not unnecessarily massive.
 Nut-Sultan airport is far larger than the busier counterpart in Almaty, but still not on the scale of a Daxing or Istanbul.

 It is located 17km from the centre of town, an easy and affordable run in a taxi.

-Multiple international carries call in here including Air Astana which uses this as its secondary but base, and has so far resisted renaming itself Air Nur-Sultan.
+Multiple international carriers call in here including Air Astana which uses this as its secondary base, after Almaty.

-The central Astana Station (soon to be renamed surely) is an old structure, well-located and small enough to get around easily.
+The central Astana Station is an old structure, well-located and small enough to get around easily.